damianooldoni/b3cubes-sql-examples/docs/cubes_checklist.md

 	species
 ```

 	- filtering and grouping occurrences by the given rank.
-You will need to build an ad-hoc cube for it by writing a specific JSON query file for looking like:
+The SQL query for that specific taxon, e.g. a genus, will look like this:

 ```sql
 WHERE